attilasomogyi/long-term-relationship-agreement/README.rst

 We will practice forgiveness in our relationship and will make an effort to let go of past hurts and mistakes.

+   This means that all parties in the relationship will practice forgiveness and make an effort to let go of past hurts and mistakes.
+This can include actively working towards forgiveness, and choosing not to hold on to resentment or bitterness towards one another.
+It also means that when mistakes or hurt happens, both parties will work to understand, acknowledge and learn from them.
+Forgiveness is an important aspect of maintaining a healthy and fulfilling relationship, and it can help to prevent conflicts from arising or escalating.
+Holding on to past hurts and mistakes can prevent the relationship from moving forward and can create a negative and toxic environment.
+By practicing forgiveness, it can help to create a more positive and healthy environment for the relationship to grow, and can foster a deeper level of trust and understanding between the partners.
+It can also help to create a more resilient relationship, where both parties feel safe to express themselves and grow.

 Time Management
 ---------------